C.W. HOOD 35 LM

 The Hood 35 LM was created using the same design DNA as the Hood 57 LM, with traditional New England styling with state-of-the-art construction and spirited performance.

 Chris Hood and David Robison made sure their design offers plenty of flexibility in the layout and powering options.
 Arrangements can be optimized for day or weekend excursions, coastal cruising with family or anywhere in between.
 Add to that some choices in galley location and an optional flybridge, the Hood 35 LM can be customized for your needs with minimal redesign.

 The modified deep-V style hull, with its 18° of deadrise, fine entry and a healthy amount of topside flair, delivers a predictably safe, comfortable and exciting ride.

-We are currently building hull #2 at Lyman-Morse in Thomaston, ME.
+Hull #2 has been completed and launched at Lyman-Morse in Thomaston, ME.

 Hull #1 of our new Hood 35 LM powerboat, “Shadow”, launched this spring in Thomaston, Maine, home of Lyman-Morse.
 Beautiful and graceful on the water, "Shadow" turns heads at speeds at 40 knots!

 When David and I worked with the owner on the design, we knew that the intricate details of the build would be in the talented and capable hands of Lyman-Morse.
 This vessel shines with that talent.